rust-lang/book/second-edition/nostarch/chapter12.md

 ```

 The `>` syntax tells the shell to write the contents of standard out to
 *output.txt* instead of the screen.
-We didn't see the error message we were
+We didn’t see the error message we were
 expecting printed on the screen, so that means it must have ended up in the
 file.
-Let's see what *output.txt* contains:
+Let’s see what *output.txt* contains:

 ```
 Problem parsing arguments: not enough arguments